-Presenter Scott Lang will guide you through the data of his recent State of Music Ed Survey and present his three-step plan for 2021: Recover, Recruit and Reinvest.
+Presenter Scott Lang guides you through the data of his recent State of Music Ed Survey and present his three-step plan for 2021: Recover, Recruit and Reinvest.

-Attendees will be guided through a tactical, practical, and actionable plan for putting your program back on the right path and headed toward success.
-This webinar is for band, orchestra, and choir programs and will help you build a strong foundation for your music program in 2021 and beyond.
+Attendees were given a tactical, practical, and actionable plan for putting their programs back on the right path and headed toward success.
+This webinar is for band, orchestra, and choir programs and helps you build a strong foundation for your music program in 2021 and beyond.

 If you weren’t able to see it live, you can watch the presentation here.